Newton Thornburg: Career

 Thornburg published his first novel Gentleman Born in 1967.
 Due to poor sales, Thornburg wrote his subsequent novel Knockover with the intent of writing a more traditional crime novel.
 A studio brought the rights to the book for a small fee, but no film was made of it.

 Thornburg's first big success was To Die in California.
 It was his first hardcover novel, and rights to the film were sold to film producer Hal Wallis for $100,000.
 Thornburg worked with Wallis on the screenplay, but a feature film was not made.
 The sale did, however, allow Thornburg to buy his own ranch near Jane, Missouri and work on writing full-time.

 His 1976 novel Cutter and Bone received rave reviews, with The New York Times calling it "the best novel of its kind for ten years."
 It was filmed in 1981 as Cutter's Way, directed by Ivan Passer.
 Thornburg landed a four-book contract with Little, Brown and published Black Angus, Valhalla, and Dreamland.
 Another novel of Thornburg's, Beautiful Kate, was filmed in Australia in 2009 and starred Bryan Brown and Ben Mendelsohn, and directed by Brown's wife Rachel Ward.

 Personal life

 Thornburg married Karin Larson in 1952.
 They had three children; Kristen "Kris" (b.
 1957), Mark (1959-2000), and Doug (b.
 1961).
-Karin passed away unexpectedly in 1986.
+Karin died unexpectedly in 1986.
 Thornburg married Janet Adams in 1992 but the two divorced three years later.
 Thornburg died on May 9, 2011, a few days shy of his 82nd birthday.